Special Interest Groups

 Whether you are writing an article for a scholarly journal, recording family stories, or compiling a genealogy, all are welcome to share your work with others.
 This group meets virtually on the third Monday of each month at 7PM Pacific.
 Members are encouraged to post their work in a shared folder by the beginning of the month to give others a chance to read in advance.
 SGS membership is encouraged but not required.

-For more information or to get on the mailing list, contact SGSWriteItUpSIG@seagensoc.org.
+For more information or to express interest in this SIG, contact SGSWriteItUpSIG@seagensoc.org.

 DNA Interest Group